 - Deed to a residential property in Oklahoma

-Getting Medical Cannabis in Oklahoma
+Getting Medical Marijuana Card in Oklahoma

 Once the forms have been signed and submitted, patients have to wait for OMMA to process them.
 If OMMA approves the application, they’ll mail the OMMA card within two weeks.
 It’s valid for two years from the date of issue unless OMMA revokes it.